 If you’ve just bought a home, you may be wondering when you’ll first receive a mortgage statement.
 This isn’t something you need to organize.
 You’ll automatically receive an annual mortgage statement as part of your bank’s administrative process.
 Existing homeowners can also request a current mortgage statement if they require one as documented proof of their mortgage balance.
 However, your bank may charge you a small fee for sending you an updated version.

 But what exactly is a mortgage statement and what information does it provide?
-Know this information and you’ll know when to request a mortgage statement (and pay the fee).
+Know this information and you’ll know when to request your statement (and pay the fee).

 What is a mortgage statement?

-On a mortgage statement you can expect to see:
+On this statement you can expect to see:

 - Your contact information as the mortgage holder (mortgagee)